-The Clinical Research Associate Manager (US) will support conduct of clinical research within assigned clinical research centers that are actively participating in Nuvaira clinical trials and manage a small team of regional CRAs.
-As the Clinical Research Associate (CRA), you will act as the site manager for assigned clinical centers and will be responsible for developing positive relationships by providing clinical protocol training and support, study monitoring, clinical investigation awareness, recruitment assistance and continuing education for our emerging medical device.
-The CRA Manager will also be responsible for communicating internally any market dynamics, study issues or potential improvements, study activities/compliance, adverse event information and study enrollment strategies.
-As the CRA Manager, you will be responsible for daily management and task assignment of two-three regional CRAs.
-The CRA Manager will work closely with the study manager(s) to assist in overall trial conduction as appropriate.
+The Lead Clinical Research Associate (US) will support conduct of clinical research within assigned clinical research centers that are actively participating in Nuvaira clinical trials and manage a small team of regional CRAs.
+As the Lead Clinical Research Associate (Lead CRA), you will act as the site manager for assigned clinical centers and will be responsible for developing positive relationships by providing clinical protocol training and support, study monitoring, clinical investigation awareness, recruitment assistance and continuing education for our emerging medical device.
+The Lead CRA will also be responsible for communicating internally any market dynamics, study issues or potential improvements, study activities/compliance, adverse event information and study enrollment strategies.
+As the Lead CRA, you will be responsible for daily management and task assignment of two-three regional CRAs.
+The Lead CRA will work closely with the study manager(s) to assist in overall trial conduction as appropriate.

 - Act as the primary point of contact with assigned clinical study sites;